Thursday, August 05, 2021

 “What do you mean, less than nothing?” replied Wilbur.
 “I don’t think there is any such thing as less than nothing.
 Nothing is absolutely the limit of nothingness.
 It’s the lowest you can go.
 It’s the end of the line.
 How can something be less than nothing?
 If there were something that was less than nothing, then nothing would not be nothing, it would be something—even though it’s just a very little bit of something.
 But if nothing is nothing, then nothing has nothing that is less than it is.”

-It's not clear if their talking English, or some form of Animalese, but regardless, where did Wilbur pick up enough language in the first 2 months of his life that he can now debate the semantics of nothing.
+It's not clear if they're talking English, or some form of Animalese, but regardless, where did Wilbur pick up enough language in the first 2 months of his life that he can now debate the semantics of nothing.
 And if he does know all this, then why hasn't he learned the colloquialism "less than nothing"?
 (I know, I know, it's a children's book.
 Don't question the logic.
 In this book, all the animals are born talking.
 At the end of the book, Charlotte's children are also born into the world fully able to talk.)

 The story of the book is pretty simple, but I think what has made this book endure is the style.
 After all, this is E.B.
 White--the co-author of the infamous Strunk & White Elements of Style (which was assigned reading in my freshman college English course) (*5)